juliesymons/juliesymons/GettingStarted.md

 ### User-defined CPU Operators

 The operators covered so far are compiled to execute on GPUs or some other multicore compute resources.
 Some computations are more suited for execution on the CPU.
 Custom CPU operators can be written using the `Operator` class.
-Although this adds flexibility, custom operators can be a perforamnce bottleneck since that may not parallelize well on a CPU.
-These are described in the "User-defined operators" section of the tutorial document.
+Although this adds flexibility, custom operators can be a performance bottleneck since that may not parallelize well on a CPU.
+These are described in the "User-defined operators" section of the [CCT programming guide] (http://hpe-cct.github.io/docs/CogProgrammingTutorial_4_1.pdf).

 ## Compute Graph

-From above: The compute graph is a state machine, which evolves in discrete time.
-A single tick, or "step" of the CCT clock sends the input data through the entire compute graph to its outputs.
-Persistent state, for learning and adaptation, is handled using *feedback*.
+The **compute graph** defines the inputs and outputs and all of the operations.
+It puts all of the operations into a single, massively-parallel unit of computation.
+It is a state machine that evolves in discrete time.
+A single tick, or *step* of the CCT clock sends the input data through the entire *compute graph* to its outputs.
+Persistent state, for learning and adaptation, is handled using feedback.
 The state of a field can be updated at each step and fed back into the compute graph at the next step, providing control loops and learning.

-The compute graph defines the inputs and outputs and all of the operations. can be embedded in and controlled by a conventional application.
+The *compute graph* can be embedded in and controlled by a conventional application.

+External data is fed into the compute graph via sensors and output to external sources using actuators.

 It is the computation unit, all the operations performed on a frame, for example.

+tick two steps reset

 see the  `libcog/sensors/ScalarSensorActuatorExample` comments